 What to buy at the Swedish Christmas Market in Falun

-Among the goods on sale there are mostly foods and Christmas crafts, but also clothes and general decorations.
+Among the goods on sale at the Falun Christmas market there are mostly foods and Christmas crafts, but also clothes and general decorations.
 Something I buy every year to eat at Christmas is smoked rainbow trout.
 It is fished from a river in this region and smoked here in the area.
 Another item I always reserve to my Christmas lunch is reindeer meat.
 Having reindeer meat at Christmas has become a tradition ever since I took my boyfriend to Stockholm for the first time.
-We visited in December and brought back reindeer and moose meat bought at the Christmas market in the capital.
-This “exotic” feature has become a regular ever since we moved to Sweden.
-There is much more than smoked fish and meat, anyway, and plenty of sweets.
+We had visited in December and bought reindeer and moose meat at the Christmas market in the capital.
+These are my regular choices, but there is much more than smoked fish and meat on offer.

 One thing that had intrigued me on that first Swedish Christmas market had been the straw goat.
 I didn’t buy one, but had been very tempted to.
 Now I don’t find it so strange anymore and I got used to the fact that goats and pigs are Christmas animals in here.

-What to eat at the Swedish Christmas Market
+What to eat at a Swedish Christmas Market

 Since the market only happens once a year, we decided to treat ourselves to some food on the premises and had a portion of kolbulle and some glögg.
 Kolbulle is a pancake with diced salted pork meat.
 Its name means “coal bun” and it was the typical food of loggers, hunters and charcoal makers, who would spend days away from home and had limited options when it comes to feeding themselves.
 Not your average healthy meal, but a hearty soul warmer to enjoy on a day out in the snow.
 Glögg is a traditional Christmas time beverage, a sort of mulled wine.
 It can be found both with alcohol or alcohol free.